dlab-berkeley/Python-Fundamentals-Legacy/Day_1/00_Introduction.md

 * Enter in Google the name of the computer language and the text in error message.
 * Be sure to remove user- and data-specific information first!
-* See if you can find examples that do and don’t produce the error
+* See if you can find examples that do and don’t produce the error.

 ## Stack Overflow Example